 - Ensure that your event venue is accessible.
 Is there parking available?
 Do the elevators have Braille signage?

-- Book an Auslan interpreter as needed, and reserve seats in front to enable a clear view for people with hearing impairments.
+- Book Auslan interpreters as needed, and reserve seats in front to enable a clear view for people who are deaf and hard of hearing

 Accessibility for people with reduced mobility

 - Entrances, lifts, ramps and corridor widths comply with Australian Standards

 - Automatic doors at entrance

 - Wheelchair ramp to stage (if required) complies with Australian Standards